JLyne/survival-invisiframes/readme.md

 # This will also make them visible when there's no item in them
 item-frames-glow: true

-# The item in the center of the recipe
+# The items which can be in the center of the recipe
-# Recommended to use "/iframe setitem" to change this
 recipe:
   ==: org.bukkit.inventory.ItemStack
   v: 2567